COP31 HOST ANNOUNCED, AUSTRALIA & PACIFIC IN KEY ROLE

 © Styledia / Girringun

-Support decision-making processes that elevate First Nations and Pacific experience and knowledge.
+Support decision-making processes that centre Indigenous leadership, particularly of First Nations and the Pacific.

 Four women holding signs at Climate March 2019 in New York, New York.